 Power, as deployed in the CasP approach, does not explain constructed prices.
-Rather, conceiving of capital values as the market's evaluation of capitalists' power enables analytical insights in need of explanation.
+Rather, conceiving of capital values as the market's assessment of capitalists' power enables analytical insights in need of explanation.
 As such, CasP should be considered an analytical method rather than an explanatory framework.
 It highlights that which needs to be explained.
-So conceived, we bring into the analysis of business activities Foucault's insistence that the "mechanics of power" should be analyzed in "its specificity, its techniques and tactics" (Foucault 1980: 116).
-What the CasP framework adds to this perspective is recognition that the possessors of power are also evaluating their power.
-The assessment informs subsequent activities to maintain and expand that power.
-We can learn much about power by studying the mechanism by which the powerful assess their own power.
-It allows us to move beyond the common, widespread recognition of social asymmetry to identifying the topological shifts in that asymmetry.
+So conceived, we bring into the analysis of business activities Foucault's insistence that the "mechanics of power" should be analyzed in "its specificity, its techniques and tactics" (Foucault, 1980, p.
+116).
+What the CasP framework adds to this perspective is recognition that the possessors of power are also obsessively assessing their own power.
+The assessment informs subsequent activities intended to maintain and expand that power.
+CasP facilitates movement beyond the common, widespread recognition of social asymmetry to identifying the topological shifts in that asymmetry.
 With the asymmetries identified, we can begin to answer the question: "where do they come from and what are they made out of?"
-(Latour 2005: 64).
+(Latour, 2005, p.
+64).
 I argue that the decline of BP expressed the market's falling confidence in the obedience of the entities that bear on its profits, including the things that comprise its productive capacity.